-We are educating more than ten thousand students each year, performing essential hands-on restoration work, all while ensuring policies and protections are in place to build on progress.
+We are educating more than seventeen thousand students each year, performing essential hands-on restoration work, all while ensuring policies and protections are in place to build on progress.

 The James River is recovering thanks to the collective power of corporate leaders, community partners, legislative decision-makers, and JRA members, donors, and volunteers.
 Through our corporate partners, who appreciate the vital relationship between water quality and quality of life, we won’t just save our river, we will keep it saved.
 Join us!